neondatabase/website/next/content/docs/guides/vercel.md

 When you push a branch to the GitHub repository associated with your Vercel project, triggering a preview deployment, the integration automatically creates a database branch in Neon and connects it to your preview deployment by setting the required Vercel preview environment variables.
 The newly created Neon branch will have same name as the Git branch containing the code changes.

-For the integration to work, the database connection settings in your application must correspond to the Vercel production environment variable settings configured by your Neon integration.
-For example, if your applications's database connection is defined by a `DATABASE_URL` variable, make sure that setting in your application corresponds to the `DATABASE_URL` setting configured by the integration.
-You can find the environment variable settings in Vercel by navigating to the Vercel dashboard, selecting your project, and selecting **Settings** > **Environment Variables**.

 For a demo app that you can use to try the Neon-Vercel integration, refer to the [Database branching with Vercel Preview Deployments](https://neon.tech/blog/neon-vercel-integration) blog post, which demonstrates the integration with the [Naturesnap](https://github.com/neondatabase/naturesnap) application.

 ## Add the Neon integration

-Before you begin, ensure that you have met the following prerequisites:
+Before you begin, ensure that you have the following:

 - A [Vercel account](https://vercel.com).
 - A Vercel project.
 If you do not have one, see [Creating a project](https://vercel.com/docs/concepts/projects/overview#creating-a-project), in the _Vercel documentation_.